Does Your Curriculum Include Both Convergent and Divergent Thinking?

 Plan for Convergent and Divergent Thinking

-As you begin making plans for next school year, you’ll want to keep in mind the necessity of incorporating both convergent and divergent thinking into your curriculum selection.
-Experts recognize these as the two major types of brain challenges we all encounter.
+Have you considered the necessity of incorporating both convergent and divergent thinking into your learning time?
+Experts recognize these as the two major types of brain challenges every human encounters.

 What is Convergent Thinking?

-Convergent thinking generally involves finding a single best answer, and is important in the study of math and science.
-Convergent thinking is the backbone of the majority of curriculum, and is crucial for future engineers, doctors, and even parenting.
+Convergent thinking generally involves finding a single best answer and is important in the study of math and science.
+Convergent thinking is the backbone of the majority of curricula and is crucial for future engineers, doctors, and even parents.
 Much of daily life is a series of determining right and wrong answers, and standardized tests favor the convergent thinker.
-But when we pursue only convergent-rich curriculum we miss the equally vital arena of divergent thinking.
+But when we pursue only convergent-rich curricula, we miss the equally vital arena of divergent thinking.

-Divergent thinking encourages your child’s mind to explore many possible solutions, maybe even ideas that aren’t necessarily apparent at first.
+Yes!
+Divergent thinking encourages your child’s mind to explore many possible solutions--maybe even ideas that aren’t necessarily apparent at first.
 It is in use when he discovers that there is more than one way to build a bridge with blocks, to animate a movie, or even simply to complete a doodle.
-Radically different from read-and-regurgitate textbooks, important as they are, divergent activities are not only intellectually stimulating, kids love them.
+Radically different from read-and-regurgitate textbooks, not only are divergent activities intellectually stimulating, but kids love them.

 Make a Conscious Effort to Include Both in Your Curriculum

 Admittedly, because most textbooks and even puzzles are designed for convergent thinking, you will need to make a conscious effort to expose your children to multiple opportunities for divergent thinking.
-It is imperative because both divergent and convergent thinking are necessary for critical thinking to be effective.
-This year ask yourself: “How will this curriculum improve my child’s convergent and divergent thinking skills?”
+This is important because both divergent and convergent thinking are necessary for critical thinking to be effective.